Central African Forest Initiative (CAFI)

 Objectives CAFI’s objectives are to catalyse high-level policy dialogue and scaled-up funding to support ambitious reforms and on the ground action to reduce forest-related emissions and poverty.
 Furthermore, the Initiative aims to recognise and preserve the value of the forests in the Central African region to mitigate climate change, reduce poverty and contribute to sustainable development.

-Financial inputs and fund size As of December 2020, the Fund has a cumulative pledge of USD 493 million.
+Financial inputs and fund size As of December 2024, the Fund has a cumulative pledge of over USD 900 million.

-The seven countries/organisations contributing to CAFI are: France (the Ministry of Foreign Affairs and international Development), Norway (the Ministry of Climate and Environment), Germany (the Ministry for Economic Cooperation and Development), United Kingdom (the Department for International Development), the Netherlands (the Ministry of Foreign Affairs), South Korea (the Korea Forest Service) and the European Union (the European Commission).
+The nine countries/organisations contributing to CAFI are: France (the Ministry of Foreign Affairs and international Development), Norway (the Ministry of Climate and Environment), Germany (the Ministry for Economic Cooperation and Development), Belgium (the Belgian Federal Public Service Foreign Affairs), Sweden (the Swedish International Development Cooperation Agency), United Kingdom (the Department for International Development), the Netherlands (the Ministry of Foreign Affairs), South Korea (the Korea Forest Service) and the European Union (the European Commission).

 Financial inputs to the Fund are included as official development assistance (ODA).